DNXLabs/terraform-aws-eks-old/README.md

 # terraform-aws-eks

-Terraform-aws-eks is a module that creates an Elastic Kubernetes Service(EKS) cluster with self-managed nodes
+Terraform-aws-eks is a module that creates an Elastic Kubernetes Service(EKS) cluster with self-managed nodes.

-This module requires:
- - Terraform Version >=0.12.20

- This module creates:
+ The following resources will be created:

 - Auto Scaling
 - CloudWatch log groups